NBISweden/module-r-intro-dm-practices/_episodes/05-exercises.md

 >  Create a new data frame from the `hawks` data that meets the following
 >  criteria: contains only the `Species` column and a new column called
 >  `Tarsus_cm` containing the `Tarsus` values (currently in mm)
 >  converted to centimeters.
-Furthermore, the `Tarsus_cm` column should have no
+Furthermore, include only values in the `Tarsus_cm`
-> `NA`s and all values must be less than 6 cm.
+>  column that are less than 6 cm.
 >
 >  **Hint**: think about how the commands should be ordered to produce this data
 >  frame!